jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 ---
 title: Diatonic modes
 slug: diatonic-modes
-abstract: The seven modes of the major scale, including the major ("Ionian") and natural minor ("Aeolian") already covered.
-The modes describe the harmonic environment of the diatonic chords.
+abstract: The seven modes of the major scale, including the major ("Ionian") and natural minor ("Aeolian") already covered, describe the harmonic environments of the diatonic chords.
 ---

 ## What are diatonic modes